Reversi-AI/Reversi_AI/README.md

 - Monte Carlo Tree Search (MCTS): An heuristic search algorithm for decision making used in complex engines like AlphaGo

+## Getting started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+The project is built on python 3.9.
+Please install python 3.9 with tkinter installation

+Please install all python libraries in requirement.txt.

 ## Authors
 - Haoze Deng